megatops/ets2_lcd_dashboard/README.md

 # ETS2 LCD Dashboard

-ETS2 LCD dashboard is a client of [ETS2 Telemetry Web Server](https://github.com/Funbit/ets2-telemetry-server) made with ESP32-C3.
+ETS2 LCD dashboard is a client of [ETS2 Telemetry Web Server](https://github.com/Funbit/ets2-telemetry-server) made with ESP8266 / ESP32-C3.
 It can connect to the telemetry server via Wi-Fi, work as a wireless digital dashboard for your ETS2/ATS trucks.
-Theoretically, the code should be able to port to any MCU boards with integrated Wi-Fi support (such as Raspberry Pi Pico W, ESP8266, ESP32 series boards).
+Theoretically, the code should be able to port to any MCU boards with integrated Wi-Fi support (such as Raspberry Pi Pico W, other ESP32 series boards).

 ![connections](./ets2_lcd_dashboard.png)